 For example, an entity that had increased sales to parties who stockpiled the items sold should disclose the cause of the increased sales, and also disclose the possibility of reduced sales if customer stockpiles are reduced in the future.

 Some entities may have obligations that give rise to liabilities at balance date in the specific circumstances.
-For example, the suspension of non-urgent or non-essential elective surgery for a period may result in a backlog of surgical procedures that has not been fully cleared by balance date.
-Private health insurers should recognise a liability where an insured person who knows that they have a condition is likely to continue their cover until the surgical procedure has been performed.
+For example, the suspension of non-urgent or non-essential elective surgery (or voluntary decisions by insureds, practitioners or hospitals to defer procedures due to COVID-19 conditions) for a period may result in a backlog of surgical procedures that has not been fully cleared by balance date.
+Private health insurers should recognise a claims liability where an insured person who knows that they have a condition is likely to continue their cover until the surgical procedure has been performed.
 Community rating and waiting periods may be relevant to the decision by an insured person with a pre-existing condition to retain their cover.
 The liability estimate should typically have regard to the pattern of claims in prior periods compared to the pattern of claims in the current year.
 A liability would not be required to the extent that there has been a reduction in the number of injuries in motor vehicle accidents.

 See Regulatory Guide 247 Effective disclosure in an operating and financial review (RG 247).

 7. What disclosure is required in half-year financial reports and what work should the auditor perform?

 While half-year reports of listed entities and other disclosing entities typically have reduced disclosures compared with full-year financial reports, an entity’s half-year report may be either:

 - the first financial report where asset values, liabilities and results are significantly affected by the impact of the COVID-19 pandemic (e.g. for the half-year to 30 June 2020), or